Angela Merkel's last federal press conference: 'It was a pleasure' | DW | 22.07.2021

 The 93 minutes come to an end.
 Host Corrina Buschow extends her gratitude for Merkel's 29 visits with appreciation, and points out that 30 would be a smoother number.

 "I'll also say thank you.
 It was a pleasure," Merkel answers.
-And in just over two months, Germans will elect the next German parliament — and with it, the next chancellor.
+And, in just over two months, Germans will elect the next parliament — and with it, the next chancellor.

 This article was adapted from German.